Naïve Cynicism

 Foster a culture of trust and openness

-Create an environment where team members feel safe to express their thoughts and ideas without fear of being judged cynically.
+Create an environment where team members feel safe to express their thoughts and ideas without fear of being judged.
 Regular team-building activities and open discussions can strengthen bonds and reduce the impact of naive cynicism.

 Subscribe to get a new bias in your inbox every Friday!